Skip to content

 Introduction

-Key Functions of the Wormhole Core Contract
+Key functions of the Wormhole Core Contract include the following:

 How the Core Contract Works